St. Louis Browns: Legacy

-Unlike other clubs that relocated in the 1950s, retaining their nickname and a sense of continuity with their past, the St. Louis Browns were renamed the Baltimore Orioles upon their transfer.
-It was intended to distance them from their history.
-Their move was unique in that era as they moved eastward rather than westward.
-(A number of other teams moved and kept their former nicknames: Brooklyn/Los Angeles Dodgers, New York/San Francisco Giants, Boston/Milwaukee/Atlanta Braves, and Philadelphia/Kansas City/Oakland Athletics.)
+The St. Louis Browns were unique among 1950s baseball teams in that they moved eastward, not westward, and changed their name to make a deliberate break with their history.
+(Other teams that moved kept their nicknames: Brooklyn/Los Angeles Dodgers, New York/San Francisco Giants, Boston/Milwaukee/Atlanta Braves, and Philadelphia/Kansas City/Oakland Athletics.)

-In December 1954, General Manager Paul Richards made a 17-player trade with the New York Yankees that included most former Browns of note still on the Baltimore roster, dramatically changing the team.
+In December 1954, General Manager Paul Richards traded 17 players to the New York Yankees, including most former Browns of note still on the Baltimore roster, dramatically changing the team.
 This remains the biggest trade in baseball history.
 Though the deal did little to improve the short-term competitiveness of the club, it helped establish a fresh identity for the Orioles franchise.
 The Orioles make almost no mention of their past as the Browns.
 However, in 2003, when they returned to St Louis for the first time since they moved, they wore throwback Browns uniforms.

-In August 1979, new owner Edward Bennett Williams bought back the shares Barnes had sold to the public in 1936, making the franchise privately held once again and removing one of the last remaining links to the Browns era.
+In August 1979, new owner Edward Bennett Williams bought back the shares Barnes had sold to the public in 1936, returning the franchise to private control and removing one of the last remaining links to the Browns era.
 The buyout price was not published.
-However, given the Orioles' prosperity over their then 25 years in Baltimore, the owners likely made a handsome return on their investment.
+However, given the Orioles' prosperity over their then-25 years in Baltimore, the owners likely made a considerably large return on their investment.

 The Browns, like the Washington Senators, were associated mostly with losing.
 The Senators became the butt of a well-known vaudeville joke, "First in war, first in peace, and last in the American League" (a twist on the famous "Light Horse Harry" Lee eulogy for George Washington: "First in war, first in peace and first in the hearts of his countrymen").
 A spin-off joke was coined for the Browns: "First in shoes, first in booze, and last in the American League."
 (On October 2, 1944, cartoonist Amadee drew the St. Louis Weatherbird in a Browns uniform, standing on its head, with the legend "And first in the American League!")

 Many older fans in St. Louis remember the Browns fondly, and some have formed societies to keep the memory of the team alive.
 The former in-town rival Cardinals have honored George Sisler with a commemorative statue outside Busch Stadium, and generally take up the responsibility for honoring the Browns.

 The Browns' Rollie Stiles, 100, died July 22, 2007, in St. Louis County.
 He was believed to be the oldest former major leaguer at the time, and the last living pitcher to have faced Babe Ruth.